-Sardinia is unrivalled when it comes to sheer number of beautiful beaches – particularly if you’re a fan of fine sand, turquoise waters, pretty scenery, and intriguing rock formations.
+Sardinia is unrivalled when it comes to the sheer number of beautiful beaches it has – particularly if you’re a fan of fine sand, turquoise waters, pretty scenery, and intriguing rock formations.

 Spiaggia Rosa, Budelli

 Budelli is a small island in the Maddalena Archipelago just off the north-east coast of Sardinia, and it’s home to one of the most famous beaches on Sardinia – Spiaggia Rosa.
 The name makes sense once you see the wonderful pale pink colour of the sand, accentuated by darker rocks on the beach.

 These days the beach is protected (to stop people from stealing the sand and damaging the unique ecosystem) so you won’t be able to walk on the beach, only view it from the boat, but there are many excursions that include Budelli in their itineraries.

 The Costa Smeralda region is well-known for its rich and famous clientele who flock there on their megayachts to enjoy its impeccable beaches.
 These are the beaches of dreams.

 One of the best is Spiaggia del Principe (‘the Prince’s beach’), where you’ll find two crescent coves of pearly super-fine sand.
 It was a favourite of the Aga Khan.
 The water here is cool, shallow, and crystal clear.
 It’s not developed but there is a cafe-bar in the summer.